kaust-library/Introduction_Python/README.md

 # Import the module
 import jinja2 as J2

 def main():
     #
-    # The 'Environment' object stores all configuration
+    # The 'Environment' is the core object stores all configuration.
     environment = J2.Environment(loader=J2.FileSystemLoader("temps/"))
+    # Load the template by name.
     template = environment.get_template("hostconfig.j2")

 (...)